Contact Us

 Rohan Kulkarni: Practice Lead Healthcare and Life Sciences at HFS Research.

-Kesava Dinakaran: CEO and Co-founder of Lumini.
+Kesava Dinakaran: CEO and Co-founder of Luminai.

 Paul Watson: Global Head of Healthcare and Life Sciences at Hitachi Digital Services.